 Depending on your circumstances, you may be eligible for extra help with your energy bills or services.

-You can also find advice on managing debt and budgeting through the:
+You can also find advice and help on managing debt and budgeting through:

 Ways to reduce your gas and electricity bills